Vegan Food Prep Tips

 1. The “Ingredient Prep” Method

 Prepare various ingredients in advance to create vegan meals all week.
+This creates a buffet of ingredients you can mix and match from.

 2. The “Meal Prep” Method